kekyo/Epoxy/README.md

 ## What is this ?

-* Epoxy is a .NET XAML Model-View-ViewModel data-bindable infrastructure library, independent flexible API sets.
+Have you ever created a GUI application that uses XAML?
+Starting with WPF, there are now various XAML platforms such as Avalonia, OpenSilver, and MAUI.

+These XAML platforms are especially recommended to use MVVM (Model-View-ViewModel) architecture together, but since MVVM has many dialects due to different interpretations and is not a completely unified and robust architecture, you may face difficulties when trying to use it.

+Epoxy designed MVVM not as an architecture, rather as a kind of tool, with a gentle learning curve to help beginners understand MVVM, ease of introduction, and a set of functions that are simple, independent, and easy to reuse.

+Of course, Epoxy is not a beginner-only library.
+Its simplicity means that it is flexible and applicable in a variety of environments.（Epoxy has been used in several business applications, although not publicly).

+The following is a list of Epoxy's features:

 * All .NET languages including C#, and specialized F# NuGet packages are available.
 * Supported platforms:
   * WPF: .NET 8.0/7.0/6.0/5.0, .NET Core 3.0/3.1, .NET Framework 4.5/4.8
   * Avalonia: [Avalonia](https://avaloniaui.net/) (New v11 or 0.10 series)